sematext/docs/docs/guide/alerts-guide.md

 ![Sematext Cloud System Generated Alerts](https://sematext.com/docs/images/guide/alerts-and-events/system-generated-alerts.png "Sematext Cloud System Generated Alerts")

-The [Alert Rules](https://apps.sematext.com/ui/events/alerts/rules) page is where you will find all default and created, Alerts for all Apps you've created.
-Here you can toggle, edit or delete any existing Alerts.
+You can view all the default and custom Alerts on the [Alert Rules](https://apps.sematext.com/ui/events/alerts/rules) page.
+This is where you can toggle, edit or delete any existing Alerts.

 ![Sematext Cloud Alerts Rules Window](https://sematext.com/docs/images/guide/alerts-and-events/alert-rules-window.png "Sematext Cloud Alerts Rules Window")

 ## Creating Alerts

-Sematext Alerts can cover both complicated alerting scenarios with multiple rules on both Logs and Monitoring, as well as Events.
+Sematext Alerts can cover both complicated alerting scenarios with multiple rules for both Logs and Monitoring, as well as Events.
 A basic Alert Rule with an email or Slack notification is enough to cover elementary alerting needs.

 ### Alerting on Logs